BYU-ODH/native-news/README.md

 - the direct link to _Chronicling America_ for that page
 - the link to the OCR for that page
 This file is used for step 3 in the order of operations.

+### gd.tsv
+This tsv is one of the outputs of `visualize-terms.py`.
+It has the data that is used to produce the graph of "ghost dance" mentions so graphs can be made outside of Python.

 ### newspaper_locations.tsv
 This is an output of `newspaper_tsv_prep.py` and is a list of all the newspapers in our targeted corpus as well as their city and states.